The Justice Department has formed a working group to examine bringing federal charges against officials or entities within Cuba’s government.

 Why This Matters

-The Justice Department's move to target Cuban officials with potential indictments marks a significant escalation in the US-Cuba diplomatic standoff.
-This development has major implications for the future of US-Cuba relations and the potential for further economic sanctions.
-The working group's efforts will likely garner intense scrutiny from both sides.
+The Justice Department's move to target Cuban officials marks a significant escalation in the ongoing tensions between the US and Cuba.
+This development has major implications for the future of US-Cuba relations and the potential for increased diplomatic pressure on the island nation.
+The stakes are high, with the US government seeking to hold accountable those responsible for human rights abuses and other alleged wrongdoing.

 Coverage Snapshot